 There has never been a better time to be an effective CIO, and the scope of the position is widening to help them to surge towards more dynamic leadership models.
 We live in a world where at least 84% of top CIOs have responsibility for areas of the business outside traditional IT.
 To confront the coronavirus it is essential that all CIOs rise to their respective challenges.

-To learn more, download the full report here or continue the debate at the CIO Insight Summit, a GDS Summit, where we bring together senior information technology executives who are actively seeking to share, learn, engage, and find the best technology solutions.
+To learn more, download the full report here or continue the debate at the CIO Insight Summit NA or the CIO Insight Summit EU, GDS Summits, where we bring together senior information technology executives who are actively seeking to share, learn, engage, and find the best technology solutions.

 GDS Group hosts experts to help experts.
 We strive to provide an atmosphere for our attendees that enables them to confidently lead their companies through major transformation projects.
 For information on upcoming events, view our view our Digital Summits.
 To remain current on our activities, visit GDS Group on LinkedIn | Facebook | Twitter.